Issue: Juvenile Justice and Delinquency Prevention Act

 In the FY 2014 omnibus appropriations bill (HR 3547), OJJDP funding was decreased from about $266 million in FY 2013 to $255 million in FY 2014.
 Included in the decrease was the elimination of the Juvenile Accountability Block Grant (JABG).

 In January 2015, Senator Grassley, new chair of the Senate Judiciary Committee, included juvenile justice reform in his announced priorities.
 On 5/7/15, Senator Grassley introduced the Juvenile Justice and Delinquency Prevention Reauthorization Act of 2015 (S. 1169).
 As introduced, the bill closely mirrors S. 2999 from the prior Congress.
 On 7/23/15, the Senate Judiciary Committee approved S. 1169.
-There have been two unsuccessful attempts to pass S. 1169 by unanimous consent in the Senate, however, Senator Tom Cotton (R-AR) has a hold on the bill because he opposes eliminating the VCO exception.
+There were 2 unsuccessful attempts to pass S. 1169 by unanimous consent in the Senate as Senator Tom Cotton (R-AR) put a hold on the bill because he opposes eliminating the VCO exception.

 On 10/8/15, the House Education and the Workforce Committee held a hearing, Reviewing the Juvenile Justice System and How It Serves At-Risk Youth, The hearing was scheduled by Committee Chair John Kline (R-MN) and was the Committee’s first JJDPA reauthorization hearing in at least 6 years.

 House Education and the Workforce Committee Chairman Kline (R-MN) and Ranking Member Bobby Scott worked together to draft a bi-partisan JJDPA reauthorization bill.
 On 9/9/16, the Supporting Youth Opportunity and Preventing Delinquency Act of 2016 (H.R.
 5963) was introduced.
-On 9/14/16, the House Committee on Education and the Workforce unanimously approved H.R.
-5963, by voice vote.
 Like S. 1169, H.R.
-5963 phases out the VCO exception for status offenders, but differs from S. 1169 in that it allows states to request hardship exemptions for phasing out the VCO exception on an indefinite basis.
+5963 phases out the VCO exception for status offenders, but differs from S. 1169 in that it allows states to request hardship exemptions for phasing out the VCO exception.
 On 9/22/16, the full House approved H.R.
 5963 by a vote of 382-29.

 On 12/1/16, Senator Grassley requested that the House-approved H.R.
 5963 be approved by the Senate by unanimous consent.
-Senator Cotton placed a hold on the bill, but dropped his hold on 12/6/16 when Senator Grassley agreed to drop the VCO provision from the bill.
-Time ran out, however, for getting the revised H.R.
-5963 approved by both the Senate and the House before Congress adjourned.
+Senator Cotton placed a hold on the bill, but dropped his hold on 12/6/16 when Senator Grassley agreed to drop the VCO provision from the bill, but time ran out t for getting the revised H.R.
+5963 approved by both Houses before Congress adjourned.